 Where Substance-Free Housing Is Available

 Substance-free housing is available in select locations in all North Campus communities.
-Carroll Hall is entirely substance-free, while Elkton, Ellicott, Bel Air, and Chestertown Halls each have one substance-free floor.
+Carroll Hall is entirely substance-free, while Chestertown, Elkton and Hagerstown Halls each have one substance-free floor.

 You can indicate your interest in this housing option when completing your Residence Hall Housing and Dining Agreement.
 When making roommate requests, it is your responsibility to ensure all roommates agree and want to live in substance-free housing.